ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 #### 1.3.9.2.
 CloudTrail Exam PowerUp

 - It is enabled by default for 90 days without S3
-- Trails are how you configure S3 and CWLogs
+- Trails are how you configure S3 and CloudWatch Logs
 - Management events are only saved by default
 - IAM, STS, CloudFront are Global Service events and log to `us-east-1`
   - Trail must be enabled to do this
-- NOT REALTIME - There is a delay.
-Approximately 15 minute delay
+- NOT REALTIME - There is a delay ~ 15 min

 #### 1.3.9.3.
 CloudTrail Pricing